Are Pocket Bikes Legal?

 What Are Pocket Bikes?

-Pocket bikes -- also called "mini-motorcycles" or "pocket rockets" -- are small gas-powered bikes that look like miniature replicas of full-sized motorcycles.
-Despite their small size (about two feet high and weighing around 40 pounds), these recreational vehicles typically come equipped with 40cc electric motor engines, and can reach maximum speeds of up to 40 to 50 miles per hour.
+Pocket bikes, also called "mini-motorcycles" and "pocket rockets," are small gas-powered bikes that resemble miniature replicas of full-sized motorcycles.
+They are small size recreational vehicles.
+Pocket bikes are about two feet high and weigh around 40 pounds.
+Typically, they come equipped with 40 cubic centimeter electric motor engines and can reach maximum speeds of up to 40 to 50 miles per hour.

 Are Pocket Bikes Legal To Ride Where You Live?